 This session considered what modern day grooming looks like.
 We showed attendees how to recognise that someone is at risk.
 The session explored the role of adults within exploitation and cuckooing, equipping practitioners with the knowledge of how to escalate their concerns effectively should they believe someone is at risk.

-The session concluded by providing recommendations and a checklist for practitioners that can be used when working with adults at risk.
+The session concluded by providing recommendations and a checklist for practitioners that can be used when working with adults.

 We designed our session at the conference to get people thinking about what they might see and what they can do if they do see it.